-You can argue that selling unlimited hosting plans is unethical, but it does not indicate that the said hosting company is bad.
+You can argue that selling unlimited hosting plans are unethical, but it does not indicate that the said hosting company is bad.
 Take Hostgator for example, the company spent more than a year to prepare (including hiring new employee and investing in supporting hardware) for the launching of unlimited hosting.
-Although they are now offering unlimited hosting service, their servers remained reliable and efficient; and the customer supports is never lack of quality.
+Although they are now offering unlimited hosting service, their servers remained reliable and efficient; and the customer support is never lacking in quality.

 Brent Oxley view on overselling and unlimited hosting

-For your reference, here’s a little more detail on how Hostgator’s preparation works.
-Check out what Brent (ex-Hostgator’s founder and CEO) said about going unlimited:
+For your reference, here’s a little more detail on how Hostgator’s preparation works (my Hostgator review here).
+Check out what Brent Oxley, Hostgator founder, said about going unlimited: